LostAccount/atari-typein-preservation/README.md

 ## A quick note before you dive in

-Thanks for stopping by!
 This project is still in its early days.
-I recently came across two other sites that already host some Atari type-in content, and I’d like to bring that material together here before opening things up further.
+I recently came across other sites that already host some Atari type-in content, and I’d like to bring that material together here before opening things up further.
 In the meantime, things may look a bit sparse.
 I really appreciate your patience while I prepare a more complete starting point.

 ## How it Works